AugustoPeres/personal-website/content/posts/haskell_monte_carlo_tree_search.md

 Monads are notorious for being incredibly confusing.
 Therefore, if you did not understand this, do not linger here.
 Additionally, notice how those functions are already implemented using just the previously defined functions of the class.
 As such, for all games we do not need to bother with them.
-We need only to implement the functions that are not yet implemented.

-For a better explanation of this topic take a look at [this chapter](https://learnyouahaskell.com/for-a-few-monads-more) of the [Learn You a Haskell for Great Good!](https://learnyouahaskell.com/for-a-few-monads-more) book.
+For a better explanation of this topic take a look at [this chapter](https://learnyouahaskell.com/for-a-few-monads-more) of the [Learn You a Haskell for Great Good!](https://learnyouahaskell.com/) book.

 # Connect Four implementation

-After defining `Adversarial Game` class we can start to implement games deriving from it with assurances that later on the algorithms we design will work for them.
-In this particular case I made a very simple connect four implementation is Haskell:
+After defining `Adversarial Game` class we can start to implement games deriving from it with assurances that later on the algorithms we design will work.
+In this particular case I made a very simple connect four implementation is
+Haskell:

 ```haskell
 data Player = X | O deriving (Eq, Show)